-Yves is member of the editorial board of the Global Trade and Customs Journal where he publishes frequently, he lectures on trade and customs matters at the European Law Academy (ERA) in Trier, and he is a member of the steering committee of the Trade & Customs Law Academy of the University of Liège and a lecturer in the Universities of Antwerp, Liège and Porto.
+Yves is a member of the Editorial Board of the Global Trade and Customs Journal (Kluwer), member of the steering committee of the Customs Law Academy of the University of Liège and a lecturer in the Universities of Antwerp, Liège and Porto.